-In this tutorial, you use the default Traditional menu style.
-For information about the Contemporary menu style, see the InfoMaker User's Guide.
+In this tutorial, you use the Contemporary menu style.
+For information about menu styles, see the InfoMaker User's Guide.

 Finish defining all information before you click Finish

 Do not click the Finish button or press enter until you have finished defining information for all the items you want to include in the application's toolbar.
 Once you click Finish or press enter, InfoMaker generates the executable file.